mosswg/mycelium-lang/readme.md

 ```
 From a technical perpective all functions use patterns, they just tend to use a comma as a separator.
 #### Conditionals
-A function can use the special keyword `cn` and then is a conditional which takes a function and any other arguments.
+A function can use the special keyword `cond` and then is a conditional which takes a function and any other arguments.
 It should return a boolean to indicate that the condition was true.
 This can be used to define custom if statements
 e.g. a conditional that takes a string and executes the code if the string is empty
 ``` c++